JueK3y/Instagram-automated-commenting/EULA.md

                             <br>Any use beyond personal use is only allowed with permission of the creator of this program (JueK3y).
 DO NOT modify and reupload the program.
 DO NOT indicate used program sections as your own.
                             <br>
                             <br>
-                            <br>(*) Note: This is the latest version of the EULA.
+                            <br>¹ Note: This is the latest version of the EULA.
 Any old EULA issued for the program will lose its effect.
 Only the latest version is legally binding.
-The latest version is valid for release v.0.9.0 - v.1.4.* (* stands for all further sub-releases) and was last updated on 16.02.2021.
+The latest version is valid for release v.0.9.0 - v.1.4.x (x stands for all further sub-releases) and was last updated on 16.02.2021.

 ###### _See https://juek3y.com/en/code/download/terms-of-service for the web-version._